With our generous partners and dedicated staff, together we are a beacon of hope in South Sudan.

-Reece Hirsch, Board Member
+Reece Hirsch, Board Secretary

 Reece is a partner in the San Francisco office of Morgan, Lewis & Bockius specializing in privacy, security and healthcare law.
 Hirsch received his J.D. from the University of Southern California Law School in 1990, where he served on the Southern California Law Review.
 He received his B.S. in journalism from Northwestern University in 1982.
 In addition to serving on the board of directors for 826 National, Hirsch is a member of the editorial advisory boards of Bloomberg/BNA's Health Law Reporter and Healthcare Informatics.
 He is the author of three thrillers, The Insider, The Adversary, and Intrusion that draw on his background as a privacy and data security attorney.

 Ann Goldblatt, Board President